Taking the Hokkaido Shinkansen from Tokyo to Sapporo

 Hayabusa operates hourly services from Tokyo, providing a reliable connection to southern Hokkaido.

 The Hayate trains operate a few times daily between Shin-Aomori or Morioka and Shin-Hakodate-Hokuto.
+There are usually two morning departures to Hakodate and two evening departures to Shin-Aomori.

 Tokyo to Sapporo and Hokkaido